DEAP/deap/doc/ea_bases.rst

     pset.addPrimitive(operator.mul, 2)

 Then it is just as easy as other types, the tree class may be initialized from a iterable.
-The :mod:`~eap.gp` module contains some helper functions to build trees.
-For example, the :func:`~eap.gp.generate_full` will produce a full tree. ::
+The :mod:`~deap.gp` module contains some helper functions to build trees.
+For example, the :func:`~deap.gp.generate_full` will produce a full tree. ::

     creator.create("IndividualTree", gp.PrimitiveTree, fitness=creator.FitnessMax, pset=pset)